This post will show you our Gran Canaria mountain tour by car. We took the winding road up from the south and came to the Canarian mountains.

-The rugged mountain scenery in this part of Gran Canaria can look very dramatic, at least it does it in evening light.
+The rugged mountain scenery in this part of Gran Canaria sometimes looks very dramatic, at least it does it in evening light.

-So this was our Gran Canaria mountain tour by car.
+So this was our small Gran Canaria mountain tour by car.
 Maybe you are planning your trip to Gran Canaria?
-In that case remember to check out my other Gran Canaria posts.
+In that case remember to check out our other Gran Canaria posts.